chedieck/bin/README.md

       esac
       fi
       ```
+- hey
+  + Play bell and show message.
+Used with `remind.service`, that can be found on `resources/` together with `remind-daemon`.
 - pgg
   +  Python git grep.
 Many improvements could be made to this one, but it works surprinsingly well.
 - pudbtry